MIT-CAVE/cave_app/cave_api/docs/all_keys/panes.md

 Context panes can be used to create a list of contexts which can be applied to a model.

 A context represents a prop applied to a set of [`category`](../all_keys/categories.md)s.
-    - `applyCategories`: Used to determine which categories this context can be applied to.
+    - `applyCategories`: Determines which category items this context should be applied to.
+        - Note: Only category items from categories listed in `selectableCategories` (based on the selected prop) can be applied to this context.
     - `prop`: Used to determine which prop the current context is altering.
     - `value`: Used to determine the value of the prop for this context.